 Related article: Making success a habit

 We live in a world where so much information is available to us at the touch of a button.
-Online resources, books, audio and video can provide the answers to almost every question we have.
+Online resources, books, audio, and video can provide the answers to almost every question we have.
 If you want to know more about money, there’s an abundance of information available.
-If you want to make a change to your financial health then commit to educating yourself, and to learning from people who have already achieved what you’re working towards.
+If you want to make a change to your financial health then commit to educating yourself, and to learn from people who have already achieved what you’re working towards.
 Study their successes and their failures, their challenges and their strengths and apply what you learn to your own journey.
 While each one of us navigates our path according to our own compass, there is a lot to learn from other people’s journeys and a certain amount of comfort to be found in knowing that others have overcome similar obstacles and found success.

 Related article: The ABCs of Financial Success

 Doing something new is often scary.
 More often than not, the fear is rooted in the fact that so much about the journey is unknown.
 When I look back at some of my biggest growing experiences and some of my biggest successes I am really glad that, at the time where I started the journey, I had no idea of what challenges lay in store!
 Had I known at age 24 that my 12 month trip to Canada would actually last more than 15 years, I’m not sure I would have got on the plane.
 Had I known on my wedding day that my marriage would only last 6 years, I don’t think I would have walked down the aisle and, while not doing so would have saved me a lot of heartbreak, it would also have deprived me of some of the biggest learning experiences of my life.

 Being afraid when faced with the unknown is natural but there’s a world of difference between growth and recklessness and just because your brain can’t tell the difference doesn’t mean that you can’t!
 If you choose to see fear as a sign that you’re growing you can let it be a reason to move forward rather than a reason to stay put.

 Build a tribe